Create the Game of Life's User Interface

 This means the grid will be positioned 10 points from the right edge and it will be vertically centered.
 You can again test by switching between the different resolutions.

 As you can see on the screenshot at the beginning of this tutorial we will have a couple of UI elements on the left side of the screen.
 We want all of them to be centered.
-To achieve this we are going to use a little layout trick and a CCNode that will not be visible but only be used to center other nodes inside of it.
+To achieve this we are going to use a little layout trick where we use an invisible CCNode and position other nodes inside of it.

 We have a couple different elements that we need to add to the left panel and they all need to be placed one below the other.
 Instead of doing this manually we can use a nice Cocos2d component called CCLayoutBox.

-Drag a Node called Box Layout to your scene - make sure you add it as a child of the left container node we just created.
+Drag a Box Layout from the Node library to your scene - make sure you add it as a child of the left container node we just created.
 Set the anchor point to (0.5, 0.5) and x and y to 50% of the parent container - this will center the Box Layout in the left Node.
 Also set the layout direction to vertical so that the Nodes are arranged one below the other: